- Computers & Software»

 Python is a high level programming language designed by Guido van Rossum and developed by Python Software Foundation.
-It was first introduced in 1991, with the most recent version being released in February 2014.
+It was first introduced in 1991.

 Python was developed with the concept of reading the code easier.
 The syntax behind Python allows programmers to write less lines of code compared to doing the same thing in C programming language.
 Python can be used on both a small, or large scale project.

 Python is frequently used for a scripting language, however it can be used for many things such as non-scripting contexts.
 Python can also be used with 3rd party tools to increase possibilities!

 Developed in 2003 by David Heinemeier Hansson, Ruby on Rails is another open source programming language.
 Over the years, many businesses have began using Ruby on Rails, such as Shopify for example.

 Ruby is also known as Ruby Programming Language, which is used by programmers to write web frameworks.
 It collects information via web server pages, and interacts with databases to gather information.

 Keeping convenience in mind, Ruby allows programmers an easier way to build websites and applications in certain situations.
 If you're interested in learning more about Ruby, check out rubyonrails.org.